gomezjuliana/u-angularjs/001-project-file-structure/README.md

 ### To Do
 Perform the following in the current example:
-* Create a login page, you can use Bootsrap, is up to you, Email and Password.
+* Create a login page that accepts email and password.
+You can use Bootsrap if you want.
-* Create a Dashboard page after login, don't re invent the wheel, for testing purposes you can jump into the other view without any autentification, the important part here is the code structure.
+* Create a Dashboard page after login (don't re invent the wheel).
+For testing purposes you can jump into the other view without any autentification, the important part here is the code structure.
 * In the Dashboard view you can create a fictional layout and data, [click here][5]

 ### Solution